-Our Crowd Funding has been achieved!ーPhilippine National School for the Blind – Dormitory Roof repair/School bus project
+Crowd Funding goal achieved!ーPhilippine National School for the Blind – Dormitory Roof repair/Braille printer project

 The average rate of enrollment for primary education in the Philippines has recently reached 96% nationwide.
 In stark contrast only 5% of visually impaired children are enrolled in school.
 In Japan alone there are more than 70 schools designated for the visually impaired.
 In the Philippines there are only two.
 Of the two, only one school, the Philippine National School for the blind provides the newly mandated 11th and 12th grade education.

 Being the only school in the nation to offer visually impaired students upper level education, the Philippines National School for the Blind understandably has a long list of applicants hoping to attend.
-Currently 96 students are using the schools dormitory which, at 46 years old, is crowded and because of the poor condition of its roof, temperatures inside reach 35 degrees Celsius or higher on a regular basis.
+Currently 96 students are using the schools dormitory which, at 46 years old, is crowded and because of the poor condition of its roof, the temperature inside reaches 35 degrees Celsius or higher on a regular basis.

-In addition, the school has only one Braille printer in spite of it has 144 students.
+In addition, the school has only one Braille printer in spite of having 144 students.
 Therefore, the students have difficulty to get enough reading materials in Braille.